 Skip the YouTube "easy ROI" promises.
 Use this decision tree instead:

 - How much capital can you afford to lose?
-Pick a tier where the worst-case scenario (price crash + half mortality) still leaves you with the lights on.
-For most families, that's the ₱50K or ₱100K tier.
+Pick a tier where the worst case, a price crash plus half mortality, still leaves the lights on.
+For most families that's the ₱50K or ₱100K tier, and only with money you won't miss.

 - What's your time commitment?
 Tier 1-2 is 1-2 hours/day.
 Tier 3 is 2-3 hours/day.
 Tier 4-5 needs a full-time person or hired labor.